 Additionally, Dr. Thatcher’s contribution marks the efforts of dairy farmers, cooperatives, and agricultural organizations who have worked together over the years to produce and deliver safe and nutritious milk products worldwide.

 According to data from the United States Department of Agriculture (USDA), cow milk dominates commercial production, accounting for over 90% of all the milk used by humans.
-Soy and other plant-based milk are becoming more popular, but it is still a small fraction compared to cow’s milk.
+Soy and other plant-based milk are becoming more popular, but they are still a small fraction of cow’s milk.

 History of National Milk Day

 It is celebrated on January 11th in the United States, commemorating the first delivery of milk to American homes.
 It is a day dedicated to recognizing the importance of milk in our diets and enjoying its many health benefits.

 As part of the celebrations, you can drink milk, create dishes made with milk, or learn about its positive effects.
 For those who would like something a bit more creative than just regular milk, plenty of recipes are available to make delicious treats, such as smoothies, milkshakes, ice cream bars, and much more.